-Jaimie Jundt Brunner, '00 President

-Chelsea Kirkhammer, '06 Past President

-Sabrina Herrmann, '93/02 President Elect

-Ben Berg, '13 Vice President for Promotions

-Mat Jensen, '07 Vice President for Events
+Jaimie Jundt Brunner, '00 Past President Sabrina Herrmann, '93/02 President Ben Berg, '13 Vice President for Promotions Mat Jensen, '07 Vice President for Events

-Sabrina Hermann, '83/'02 Vice President of Outreach

 Minot State University Office of University Advancement

 The Office of University Advancement has been established on the campus of Minot State University to oversee and coordinate all alumni, development efforts.
 The Vice President for Advancement serves as the chief advancement officer, reports directly to the President of the University, and supervises the activities of the Director of Alumni Relations and Annual Giving, Donor Relations Officer, Director of Marketing, Major Gifts Officer, and Office of Publications and Design.
 The advancement office is responsible for creating and maintaining a positive public image for the University, cultivating meaningful relationships with the institution's various constituencies, and developing external resources from all available sources.